 Field-hunting tip

-Look in ultramafic rocks country — that is the host setting where tredouxite typically forms.
+Look in ultramafic rocks country, the host setting where tredouxite typically forms.
 If you start seeing trevorite, willemseite, bunsenite in float, you are in the right ground.
 Field specimens usually show a anhedral grains habit, so train your eye for that shape before scanning the outcrop.